MeRupamGanguly/interview-preparation/SQL.md

     ```
   Future inserts won't follow this order.It's not maintained automatically.
 You’d need to manually recluster again later.

   All indexes in PostgreSQL are non-clustered by default.
-When you: `CREATE INDEX idx_email ON users(email);` You're building a separate structure that helps look up users by email quickly, but it doesn’t change how the rows are stored in the table.
+When we: `CREATE INDEX idx_email ON users(email);` You're building a separate structure that helps look up users by email quickly, but it doesn’t change how the rows are stored in the table.

 - CTID : Every index in PostgreSQL uses CTID to point to the actual row.
 It allows fast lookups, but changes if the row is updated/moved.